 In fact, you could book a cooking class package that features four separate classes sprinkled throughout the week.

-The onsite spa, Casa Maya, is home to a nail bar, fitness area and treatment room with a variety of specialty massages.
-I booked the Mayan Anti-Stress and Acupuncture massage and it was fantastic.
+The onsite spa, Casa Maya, is home to a nail bar, fitness area, and treatment room with various specialty massages.
+I booked the Mayan Anti-Stress and Acupuncture massage, and it was fantastic.
 Truly fantastic.
-And, this is someone who has received similar treatments all in hotels and award-winning spas all over the world.
-The pressure was exactly to my liking with deliberate focus on my usual troublesome spots.
+This is someone who has received similar treatments all in hotels and award-winning spas all over the world.
+The pressure was exactly to my liking, with a deliberate focus on my usual troublesome spots.

 There is also an outdoor hot tub here staff will heat up by request and bring requested aperitifs and other drinks, too.

 Guests of Hacienda Petac are treated to a special evening performance by Los Tres Yucatecos who have been singing together for decades.
 I am typically not one who is able to sit still for live music performances but they were truly spectacular.
 I even bought one of their CDs.